xentara/xentara-template-uplink-full/README.md

 [src/TemplateTransaction.hpp](src/TemplateTransaction.hpp)
 [src/TemplateTransaction.cpp](src/TemplateTransaction.cpp)

-The transaction microservice template provides template code for transactions that accumulate data over a period of time, and only send it to the service instance at greater intervals.
+The transaction skill element template provides template code for transactions that accumulate data over a period of time, and only send it to the service instance at greater intervals.

 The template code has the following features:

-- The microservice publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *collect*, which collect a set of records and buffers it for future sending.
+- The skill element publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *collect*, which collect a set of records and buffers it for future sending.
-- The microservice publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *send*, which sends the collected records to the service instance.
+- The skill element publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *send*, which sends the collected records to the service instance.
 - The *send* task can be executed at greater intervals than the *collect* task, to collect multiple sets of records and send them to the service instance as a batch
-- The microservice publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal when a record batch was sent, or if a send error occurred.
+- The skill element publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal when a record batch was sent, or if a send error occurred.
-- If a communication breakdown is detected when sending the records, the client microservice is notified, and all other transactions are set to the same error state.
+- If a communication breakdown is detected when sending the records, the client element is notified, and all other transactions are set to the same error state.
 - No communication with the service instance is attempted if the connection is not up.